dreamcatcher-tech/network/Inbox/2025-09-08 2343 confidential computing host.md

 we would then run a public blockchain using these attestation proofs.

 it means that we can use bare metal hosted services without having to run these things ourselves, and they all still work.

+so we'd launch on fly to get the experience right and validate utility, then when we move to get off fly, we would move straight to confidential containers.
+If we don't, then we need to have trust in the hosters.
+We would only be computing on price if we use our own untrusted hardware, but with confidential we have a point of difference, and can move towards public chain.